sahar042/prompt-exfiltrator/README.md

 A: Sometimes, especially if the host allows prompt overrides (like custom instructions).

 **Q: Is this a “hack” or “exploit”?**
-A: No. It’s pure prompt engineering—no security vulnerability required.
+A: No. It’s pure prompt engineering - no security vulnerability required.

 ---